 Leaders increase the opportunity for their teams to succeed when they pay attention to beginnings!
 How a leader begins a project matters as Karin Hurt of Let’s Grow Leaders explains on her blog.
 In her article, Beginning Well to End Strong: Stories and Tips for Successful Starts, Karin provides tips all leaders can use to begin well.—Team Building

 With rapidly changing markets, good strategy is critical to a company’s continued viability.
-Here are several articles that provide valuable insights on this difficult organizational responsibility:
+Here are some articles that provide valuable insights on this difficult organizational responsibility:

 When is business success a curse?
 What are two keys managers at all levels must have to avoid this business curse?
 Ron Ashkenas of Harvard Business Review provides real-world insights in his article, Kill Your Business Model Before It Kills You.—Strategy